Eastern Leaf-Footed Bugs Identification Guide

 +

-No, eastern leaf-footed bugs do not bite or sting humans.
-They are plant feeders that use piercing-sucking mouthparts to extract fluids from fruits, seeds, and vegetables.
-They can release a mild odor when disturbed, similar to stink bugs, but they pose no health risk to people or pets.
+No, eastern leaf-footed bugs do not bite or sting people.
+They only feed on plants.
+They can give off a mild smell when bothered, much like stink bugs, but they are not a health risk to people or pets.

 Do eastern leaf-footed bugs damage gardens?